arhato/fyp-nids-with-awsfree/README.md

 # Cloud-Based Network Intrusion Detection System

+This project was developed as part of a final-year computer science project.
 A cloud-integrated Network Intrusion Detection System (NIDS) using Suricata and AWS free tier services for traffic analysis, alerting, and visualization.

 ## Technologies